gmkov/mk-lab-public/tutorials/interactive.gbif.map/README.md

 ## 🌐 How to view the map produced

-Download and open html map files in a browser, e.g.: map.gbif.photos.html
+Desktop: Download and open html map files in a browser, e.g.: map.gbif.photos.html

-As GitHub Pages is enabled, one example can be viewed [here](https://gmkov.github.io/mk-lab-public/map.gbif.photos.html)
+Mobile phone: download html, save to files, and open on browser.
+On iPhone the only browser that allows this is Edge.
+Then you can **use it offline** for fieldwork, for instance.

 ---